hudson-and-thames/mlfinlab/docs/source/implementations/frac_diff.rst

    :figclass: align-center
    :alt: Minimum D value that passes the ADF test

-   Fractionally differentiated series with a fixed-width window `(Lopez de Prado 2018) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3447398>`_
+   ADF statistic as a function of d

 .. tip::

-   A deeper analysis of the problem and the tests of the method on various futures is available in the **Chapter 5 of Advances in Financial Machine Learning**.
+   An example on how the resulting figure can be analyzed is available in the **Chapter 5 of Advances in Financial Machine Learning**.

-This module also allows

 Implementation
 **************

 The following function implemented in mlfinlab can be used to derive fractionally differentiated features.

-.. py:currentmodule:: mlfinlab.features.fracdiff
-.. autofunction::  frac_diff_ffd, plot_min_ffd
+.. autofunction::  plot_min_ffd

 Example
 #######

-Given that we know the amount we want to difference our price series, fractionally differentiated features can be derived as follows:
+Given that we know the amount we want to difference our price series, fractionally differentiated features, and the minimum d value that passes the ADF test can be derived as follows:

 .. code-block::